Exploiting the Magical Powers of Prototyping to Drive Design Collaboration

 Expand your designer toolkit and hone your prototyping skills

 Throughout the day, Chris will help you practice and refine your skills, as you work with both physical and digital prototyping techniques.
 You will receive a “cheat sheet” for how, when, and why to use each technique.

 One of my favorite hobbies is to watch Chris explain the theory and practice of using prototypes to a room full of designers.
 One by one, I can see when each designer reaches peak Risdon Wisdom, ready to burst out of the room and start the making.

 Over the last few years, I watched as Chris has grown his career, first as a Design Director at Adaptive Path, and now at Capital One.
 He’s got two decades of applying the perfect combination of graphic, interaction, and service design to successful products and services, for an amazing array of clients, from large enterprise to small start-ups.
 Every time Chris teaches a workshop for us (this will be his third), the attendees just gush with glee and excitement over what they learned.

 Don’t forego this opportunity to experience your own peak Risdon Wisdom.
 Then be ready to revitalize your own design practices with the new superpowers of prototyping.

-On Tuesday, Chris will give a featured talk, Featured Talk Coming Soon.
+On Tuesday, Chris will give a featured talk, Shaping Behavior, By Design.